Rallies condemn Indian move against Kashmiris

 Addressing the participants, Amirul Azeem demanded the PTI government announce formation of expat Kashmir government in AJK and include all Kashmiri leadership into it.
 The government, he said, should consult Hurriyat leadership on the matter and then approach the world community for the recognition of the proposed Kashmir government.

+He demanded the government take practical steps to stop India from its nefarious design on Kashmir as the time had gone for making hollow slogans and calling sessions of UN, OIC and other shuttle diplomacy.
+He said the JI central leadership will meet in Islamabad today (Wednesday) to discuss the future course of action.
+JI chief Sirajul Haq will preside over the meeting.

-Demonstrations were also held by other organisations, including All Pakistan Clerks Association (APCA) and trade organisations at Edgerton Road, Lahore Press Club and Ferozepur Road.
+Demonstrations were also held by other organisations, including All Pakistan Clerks Association (APCA) and trade organisations at Egerton Road, Lahore Press Club and Ferozepur Road.

 Meanwhile, JI vice ameer Dr Farid Paracha in a statement termed Indian move to scrap the Article 370 a global crime and constitutional terrorism.
 He demanded Prime Minister Imran Khan seek apology from the nation over suggesting a solution to Kashmir issue by dividing the region into three parts and pinning hopes on Indian premier Modi and US President Donald Trump for the solution of issue.
 He said Trump offer for mediation on Kashmir was the part of international conspiracy.